 Licensed child care may be found in a child care centre setting or in a private home.
-In either case, these programs are licensed by the Ministry of Education and must meet the requirements of the Day Nursery Act.
+In either case, these programs are licensed by the Ministry of Education and must meet the requirements of the Child Care and Early Years Act (2014).

 The requirements cover: